Help us to spread knowledge about the importance of record-keeping/ documentation and archiving.

 There is also a history behind an individual´s archive collection of documents regarding an organisation.
 The history about why and how those documents became an collection of that individual is a part of the historical context of that collection.
 It would be more appropriate for the present administration to carry out a plan or agreement on how to preserve that collection after him/ her rather than to dismantle it.
 Preserving the archive collection in the collector’s name will be helpful to preserve the origin, context and purpose of the collection.

 Documentation and archiving!

-‘Documentation’ and ‘archiving’ is a process.
+‘Documentation and archiving’ is a process.
 The process consists of several phases, namely registration, preservation and public access.
 Creating a record in text-based, audio, video or other medium is a method of documentation.
-A ‘documentation’ and ‘archiving’ process is complete when a record is created and preserved in a repository for use by contemporary and future generations.
+A ‘documentation and archiving’ process is complete when a record is created and preserved in a repository with public access for use by contemporary and future generations.

-The primary value of this process is to maintain administration.
-The purpose of record-keeping for administration is to keep control, democracy and transparency in an organisational structure as well as in society.
-The secondary value of this process is preserving the documents that can represent historical and cultural heritage.
-These can be gained by creating authentic documents that become evidence for our rights and history.
+The primary value of this process is to maintain an administration.
+The purpose of record-keeping is to keep control, democracy and transparency in an organisational structure as well as in a society.
+The secondary value of this process is preserving the documents that can reflect historical and cultural heritage of a society.
+These can be gained by creating reliable and authentic documents that become evidence for our rights and history.